Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 A standard theory exists that Casa Batllo pays tribute to the patron saint of Catalonia, Saint George, and his legendary battle with a dragon.

-It is believed that the roof is a dragon and the spire-like structure on the left of the top represents ‘Ascalon,’ the sword of Saint George, that plunges into the back of the dragon.
+The roof is believed to be a dragon, and the spire-like structure on the left of the top represents ‘Ascalon,’ the sword of Saint George that plunges into the dragon’s back.

 The wooden lift in Casa Batllo works even today